Rudxain/Rudxain/README.md

 [Get cards like this one!](https://github.com/anuraghazra/github-readme-stats)

 ## Personal

-- Dedicating my spare time to maintain my repos
-- Have an "unhealthy obsession" with code refactoring.
+- Have an "obsession" with code refactoring.
 It's obvious from my GH activity 😂
 - Considering moving to GitLab, [for many reasons](https://gavinhoward.com/2020/04/i-am-moving-away-from-github).
-The fact that [they always nuke dead accounts](https://about.gitlab.com/privacy/#how-does-gitLab-secure-my-personal-data) is a deal-breaker for me.
+The fact that [GL nukes dead accounts](https://about.gitlab.com/privacy/#how-does-gitLab-secure-my-personal-data) is a deal-breaker for me.
+I've just learned about [Code-Berg](https://codeberg.org), it seems interesting.

 ## Repos
 - When my PRs are merged, **I'll delete my corresponding fork**.
 Therefore, links to any of my forks may be [broken](https://en.wikipedia.org/wiki/Link_rot) (not dead, because it's not permanent) in the future.
 The exception is [.files](https://github.com/Rudxain/dotfiles)
 - I could **delete any of [my Gists](https://gist.github.com/Rudxain) without warning**
 - All my repos use [semver](https://semver.org), except the ones that don't use versioning at all
 - If I contribute to any of your repos, I hope you do the same for me and/or other people :)

 ## Langs
 ❤Favorites (in practice):

 This takes into account all the stuff related to the langs (tools, std+community libraries, ecosystem, documentation, etc...)